esjacobs/esjacobs.github.io/_posts/2018-07-24-Data_Collection_The_Movie.md

+---
+layout: post
-# Data Collection: The Movie
+title: Data Collection: The Movie
+date: 2017-07-24
+published: true
+categories: projects
+tags:
+---

 (Go to the READ.ME of this repository for the entire write-up.)